Saudi Arabia hosts kingdom's first Africa summit, to boost ties, promote stability

 In a joint "Riyadh Declaration", they called for a halt to military operations in the occupied Palestinian territories and for civilians to be protected, the state Saudi Press Agency (SPA) reported.

-The KSA appointed a Secretary of State for African affairs in 2018 and has been actively involved in the region by providing counterterrorism support to G5 countries and participating in peace negotiations in Sudan.
+The KSA appointed a Secretary of State for African affairs in 2018 and has been actively involved in the region by providing counter-terrorism support to G5 countries and participating in peace negotiations in Sudan.

 As part of its Vision 2030 plan to overhaul its economy, the KSA has pledged to invest about $25bn in Africa by the end of the decade.

-Saudi exports to the continent worth $10bn will be financed and insured through 2030, and the Saudi Fund for Development will finance development projects worth about $5bn in the same time frame, SPA added, noting more than 50 deals and preliminary agreements were signed during the summit in fields including tourism, energy, finance, mining and logistics.
+Saudi exports to the continent worth $10bn will be financed and insured until 2030, and the Saudi Fund for Development will finance development projects worth about $5bn in the same time frame, SPA added, noting that more than 50 deals and preliminary agreements were signed during the summit in fields such as tourism, energy, finance, mining and logistics.

 Africa is becoming increasingly important in world politics as a result of the clash between the East and the West in an increasingly fractured world, as well as the progress the continent has made in its own development.
-Both China and Russia have increased their focus on wooing the global south as they look for more non-aligned allies in the showdown with Washington and Brussels.
+Both China and Russia have increased their focus on wooing the Global South as they look for more non-aligned allies in the showdown with Washington and Brussels.

 The upshot has been an increasing number of conferences and the expansion of various non-Western institutions.
 The BRICS organisation has been expanded to the BRICS+ that now includes the Kingdom of Saudi Arabia (KSA).
 Likewise, at the G20 summit in August, led by India, the African Union was made a member.

 At the same time, politics in the Middle East has been developing rapidly as old rivals put aside their differences in a process that is being actively led by MbS.
-Amongst the more significant changes was the KSA and Iran reconciliation earlier this year where they re-established diplomatic relations after an eight year hiatus.
+Amongst the more significant changes was the KSA and Iran reconciliation earlier this year, when they re-established diplomatic relations after an eight-year hiatus.
 Also Syria’s readmission to the Arab League this year was in the same vein.
-And a mooted reconciliation between KSA and Israel was seen as a major advancement, but that imitative has been stymied by the outbreak of war between Israel and Hamas that has seen tensions in the Middle East soar.
+And a mooted reconciliation between KSA and Israel was seen as a major advancement, but that initiative has been stymied by the outbreak of war between Israel and Hamas that has seen tensions in the Middle East soar.

 The first Saudi-African summit demonstrates KSA’s commitment to Africa in two significant ways, according to Samuel Ramani, an associate fellow of the Royal United Services Institute for Defence and Security Studies.